On WordPress.com, you can register a domain (for example,

 - If you don’t have a particular domain in mind, you can also search for keywords, and we will suggest different options that match your keywords.

-- You can also click on the Filter button if you want to search for domains matching your keywords using a specific extension we offer like
+- You can click on the Filter button if you want to search for domains matching your keywords using a specific extension like

-- In the next screen, choose if you’d like to add Professional Email or Google Workspace email to your domain, or you can skip this step with the Skip button in the top right corner.
-You can always add an email to your domain later.
+- On the next screen, choose if you would like to add Professional Email or Google Workspace email to your domain, or you can skip this step with the Skip button in the top right corner.
+You can always add an email address to your domain later.

-If the email you use to register your domain is the same as the email associated with your WordPress.com account, we are able to automatically verify your email address.
+If the email you use to register your domain is the same as the email you have verified with your WordPress.com account, we are able to automatically verify your email address.
 If you’ve used a different email address, please watch your email inbox after registering the domain name.

 It may take up to fifteen minutes for the domain to be shown as verified once you click the Verify Now button in the email.

-If you do not receive this email notification, please do not hesitate to contact support.
+If you do not receive this email notification, please contact support for assistance.

-The new domain should start working immediately in most cases, but sometimes the domain may be unreliable in the first 30 minutes.
+A new domain should start working almost immediately, but sometimes the domain may be unreliable in the first 30 minutes.
 In rare cases, there might be a delay of 24-72 hours before your domain becomes active.

 Privacy protection is enabled by default on all the registered domains.
 GDPR has resulted in changes to WHOIS that, in many cases, will prevent your contact information from being publicly published.
 Please see the Domain Registrations and Privacy page for more details.

 We are required by ICANN to collect valid contact information for each domain registered at WordPress.com.
 Generally, this data is considered required for you to contract with us for domain registration services.
 We will email the registrant’s contact email address when consent for optional data elements is needed.
 You will not have to consent to share optional data to register your domain here.
 You can read more about domain registrations and privacy, and managing consent here.